 What is a biopsy?

-A biopsy is a small piece of tissue which is removed through the flexible sigmoidoscope using tiny forceps.
-This procedure is painless, and you will probably not be aware of it being taken.
+A biopsy is a small piece of tissue, which is removed through the gastroscope or colonoscope using tiny forceps.
+This procedure is painless, and you will probably not be aware of it being done.

 What are polyps?